tagohd/mono/Concepts/Magic.md

 [Lun]: I like the Mana-SOUL connection, but maybe this is just a bit too much uhhh "borrowing" from undertale?
 Maybe people can train their SOUL to better resonate with certain mana (which would translate to like leveling a skill tree in game) rather than it being a born trait?
 Or maybe it doesn't work like an amplifier at all, but instead works like kind of a Mana-container you can fill by poking rifts between the realms and thereafter use it to cast a spell?
 In which case it functions like kind of a classic Mana-bar, except that you charge it by poking holes in the veil between dimensions and that you have to immediately use all of the Mana you stored to cast a spell because storing pure, highly unstable energy in your body for a maintained duration is not the safest thing to do.
 So in essence it functions like a sort of Mana-stabilizer and converter.

+[Sudo]: Oh, so we're just gonna steal from Hollow Knight instead?
+SOUL Vessels?
+(And you poke rifts between planes by attacking enemies?)
+But, yeah, whenever I suggest something that's just "blatant plagiarism of Undertale", I'm mostly joking.
+Mostly.
+(But really, it's more like a placeholder until I come up with something that's less "blatant plagiarism of Undertale".)

 #general #concepts #magic #unanswered-questions